Community Arts Grants

 - Applicants outside of the county in which the grant project is taking place without a fiscal sponsor.

-- Organizations or Individuals that have applied directly to the New York State Council on the Arts for the 2020 grant cycle, regardless of funding status.
-This includes NYSCA REDC and the A.R.T./New York Creative Opportunity Fund (Opportunity to Create).
-These organizations may not serve as fiscal sponsors or community partners.
+- Organizations or individuals that have applied directly to the New York State Council on the Arts for the 2021 grant cycle, regardless of funding status.
+This includes NYSCA RED-C and the A.R.T./New York Creative Opportunity Fund (Opportunity to Create).
+These organizations also may not serve as fiscal sponsors or community partners.

 All applications are evaluated and scored by the panel according to the criteria listed below and must demonstrate a sufficient level of competency within each criterion: Artistic Merit, Community Impact, and Feasibility for a maximum score of 15 points.